bilalahmad99/bilalahmad99.github.io/pages/gcloud_secrets.md

 There is a bunch of other things also that you can easily do, like listing, describing and managing secrets and editing permissions of who can access them.
 There is official [documentation](https://cloud.google.com/secret-manager/docs/how-to) very well written.

 Overall its a good choice if you are looking for a seamless effective secret manager to manage your applications environment variables for example.
-The price is $0.06 so you should keep in mind when you architect your infrastructure for example try to inject secrets in containers at deploy time rather than accessing them everytime at runtime.
+The price is $0.06 so you should keep in mind when you architect your infrastructure for example try to inject secrets in containers at deploy time rather than accessing them every time at runtime.

 [back](../)